EricLBuehler/mistral.rs/ADDING_MODELS.md

 ## 7) Adding an X-LoRA counterpart
+If you prefer, we can add an X-LoRA counterpart of your model when you submit a PR.
+However, if you wish to add it yourself, you can follow the below guide:

 To add an X-LoRA counterpart, start by copying your model to the `xlora_models` directory.

 Then, implement `ScalingsMaker` for model.
 This requires that you change the original `forward` method to `inner_forward`.
 A new forward method should be written, which because it is the same across most models can be copied: